datascience-mobi/04_Lung-Cancer_2020/README.md

 > log(FC) = log(X/Y) = log(X) - log(Y)

-Once the significant changes are obtained, you can extract molecular or functional signatures to identify relevant processes (e.g. signaling pathways) from the data.
+Once the significant changes are obtained, you may extract molecular or functional signatures to identify relevant processes (e.g. signaling pathways) from the data.
 One common approach is the use of enrichment methods, like Gene Set Enrichment Analysis (GSEA).